localprojects/Civil-Debate-Wall-Kiosk/README.markdown

 1. For each CDW kiosk deployment machine, download the `CDW Kiosk.exe` file from S3 and run it to install the latest version of the software.
 (This step pending automation!)

+##### Updating Kiosk Machines:
+After a new binary is uploaded to S3, the kiosk machines need to download and install the latest.

 #### Screen Synchronization